 Many consumers wonder, “what do different diamond shapes mean?”
 While some shapes are said to have symbolism, it’s more important to consider what different diamond shapes mean to you and your significant other.
 Whether it’s a story of your history or a brief look into the future, a shape can hold unique meaning in your heart forever.

 Some suggest that the traditional Round Brilliant shape is perfect for a woman who has classic taste.
 She may be allured by timeless adornments hoping to pass them down to the next generation, or enthralled by repetitive patterns.
 It may even suggest everlasting love, destined to go on forever with no end in sight as a circle suggests.
-Opposingly, an Emerald shape is said to allude to the dazzle of the 1920s: bright, flashy and new.
+Opposingly, an Emerald cut diamond is said to allude to the dazzle of the 1920s: bright, flashy and new.
 Perhaps you want your relationship to always feel unique and fresh, just like a step-cut suggests.

 Choosing Diamond Shape